The 8 Best Short-Term Investments: Should You Invest Now?

 - Generally higher interest rates than with savings or checking accounts

-- Must be held until maturity to avoid early withdrawal penalties, which sometimes equal the total interest earned
+- Typically must be held until maturity to avoid early withdrawal penalties, which sometimes can equal the total interest earned

 - Interest possibly not as high as with some other investments, such as bonds

 Bond funds are a way to generate income without having to purchase individual bonds.